-- Reporting Party: After completing Form SS 8572, retain the yellow copy for your records and submit the top three copies to the designated agency. - Designated Agency: Within 36 hours of receipt of Form SS 8572, send white copy to police or sheriff, blue copy to county welfare or probation, and green copy to district attorney.
+Reporting Party: After completing form BCIA 8572, retain a copy for your records and submit copies to the designated agency.

+Designated Agency: Within 36 hours of receipt of form BCIA 8572, the initial designated agency will send a copy of the completed form to the district attorney and any additional designated agencies in compliance with PC sections 11166(j) and 11166(k).